-- F) The Large Circuit breaker will not stay up.

-- a) The E-Stop button is depressed.
-Turn the E-Stop counter- clockwise to release.

-- b) The 24VAC interlock loop has an open connection.
+- F) The Large Circuit breaker will not stay up. - a) The E-Stop button is depressed.
+Turn the E-Stop counter- clockwise to release. - b) The 24VAC interlock loop has an open connection.
 This circuit runs from the control transformer (DT-1077) to the under voltage relay on the left side of the main circuit breaker, from the UVR to pin 1 of the E-Stop switch from pin 2 of the E-Stop to the common of the Door Switch, and from the NO contact of the door switch back to the transformer.
 Make sure all those lines have continuity.
-See control wiring diagram.

-- c) UVR is bad. a good UVR should measure 4M Ohms.

-- d) Circuit breaker is bad

-- G) Unit was running large breaker tripped

-- a) Check E-stop

-- b) Check door Switches

-- c) Check Transformer DT-1077

-- d) Check line voltage, Power failure

-- e) Inverter assy. crowd barred.
-(If Inverter has crowd barred you do not want to reengage breaker) Check inverters with millimeter in diode mode.

-- H) Unit runs at low power, trips as power is increased - 1) The capacitor voltage feedback may be missing or have the phase reversed.
-If the power supply trips at about 10% power or 10% voltage. - a) Check the connections to the PT board. - b) Check connections at pins 11 & 12 of connector CN3 at the control board. - c) The leads to the PT at the capacitor rail may have been reversed. - d) The PT may have failed. - I) Runs to lowest frequency and delivers no power - a) Tank circuit frequency is too low or below resonates.
+See control wiring diagram. - c) UVR is bad. a good UVR should measure 4M Ohms. - d) The AUX function has been enabled - e) Circuit breaker is bad - G) Large circuit breaker trips - a) E-stop was depressed - b) Door was opened - c) Transformer DT-1077 failed - d) Power failure - e) Shorted inverter assy.
+Check the continuity between the positive and negative outputs of the diode bridge.
+If this shows a short, then do not try to set the breaker again. - H) Unit runs at low power, trips as power is increased - 1) The capacitor voltage feedback may be missing or have the phase reversed.
+If the power supply trips at about 10% power or 10% voltage. - a) Check the connections to the PT board. - b) Check connections at pins 11 & 12 of connector CN3 at the control board. - c) The leads to the PT at the capacitor rail may have been reversed. - d) The PT may have failed. - e) Bad breaker, voltage on one leg is low; Check the each phase to Gnd. - I) Runs to lowest frequency and delivers no power - a) Tank frequency is too low.
 Is this a large coil and/or there are too many capacitors loaded?
-Remove capacitors. - b) The tap is to far back on the series inductor. - J) Unit goes to current limit at low power - a) Unit is missed tuned - b) No load in coil - c) Matching transformer leads reversed - d) Bad breaker; one leg is passing low or no voltage.
+Remove capacitors. - b) The tap is to far back on the series inductor. - c) Direct short across cap rail or coil

+- J) Unit goes to current limit at low power

+- a) Unit miss tuned

+- b) No load in coil

+- c) Matching transformer leads reversed

+- d) Bad Breaker; One leg is passing low or no voltage.